-While I’ve never been in the ocean, I’ve spent time almost every summer of my life at the beach, enjoying the long sandy shoreline along Lake Michigan.
+As a native Michigander, I’ve spent time almost every summer of my life at the beach, enjoying the long sandy shoreline of Lake Michigan.

 Over the years, I’ve developed an arsenal of strategies to maximize the fun of these trips while minimizing any potential inconvenience.
 However, even I found some new tips and tricks while writing this article.

 Whether you’re heading to the ocean, the Great Lakes or a local watering hole, here are 15 beach hacks to try this year:

 1. Use a fitted sheet instead of a beach towel

 OK, you need a couple of things to make this work correctly.
 The first is four heavy objects to act as anchors.
 The second is no kids.

 Lay the fitted sheet upside down on the sand.
 Put your four anchors in the corners and pull the sheet up and taut.
 When you’re done, you should have four short walls around you to prevent blowing sand from invading your space.

 Kids will quickly turn this area into a sandbox, so I would skip the aggravation and save this hack for when they’re older, or you’re alone.

 2. Hide your valuables where they’ll never be found

 It would be nice if people would keep their hands off your stuff, but the reality is that thieves can be anywhere.